ColeanLogic/COVID_Database_Project/README.md

 views for hospital personnel and for government officials and agencies at the city, state, and federal level.
 Users will be able to access the information they need without compromising the privacy of individual medical records.

 ---

-## Mission

-The purpose of the Covid Virus Public Health database system is to maintain an up-to-date database to assist government agencies, the general public, and health specialists in making appropriate decisions and guidance, and to empower users with the ability to analyze and draw conclusions with the data.

----